 - Provides high deposit brightness, brake fluid compatibility, chip resistance, hot-dust resistance, and paint adhesion

-Trivalent Passivation Options
+Trivalent Passivation Options for Zinc-Nickel Plating

-- Yellow, Iridescent
+- Yellow, iridescent

 To perform safely in service, landing gear components, manufactured from high-strength steel alloys, require sacrificial protective coatings.
 Today, cadmium is used on high-strength steel aircraft landing gears.
 It is a sacrificial, protective coating that prevents corrosion.
 Unfortunately, cadmium is also extremely hazardous to the environment and to human health.
 It is a known carcinogen that has been associated with respiratory tract problems, kidney failure, liver damage, and bone mineral density loss.